Home

 And the Ugly…

-• The crops can require lots of Nitrogen fertilizer.
+• This biodiesel crop can require lots of Nitrogen fertilizer.
 The fertilizer reacts with microbes in the soil that cause nitrous dioxide to form from the fertilizer.
 Nitrous oxide (a major greenhouse gas) has 298 times more of an impact than carbon dioxide, when compared by unit of weight.